-The capacity auctions for the 2024/2025 Delivery Year have been completed.
-The delivery year starts on June 1, 2024.
-As a result of the fact that EE is not a capacity resource and does not affect reliability, there will no impact to PJM's reliability if this Complaint is granted.
+The capacity auctions for the 2025/2026 Delivery Year have been completed.
+The delivery year starts on June 1, 2025.
+As a result of the fact that EE is not a capacity resource and does not affect reliability, there will be no impact to PJM's reliability if this Complaint is granted and even if 100 percent of all the claimed payments were denied.

-The Complaint will be supplemented to include a nonpublic version with confidential information redacted.
-The confidential information entirely consists of the Reports to be included as Attachment C. A proposed protective agreement, based on the Chief Administrative Law Judge's Model Protective Order, but modified to remove provisions related to oil pipelines and to take the form of an agreement, is included as Attachment A. The Complaint does not include the Reports at this time out of deference to the Indicated Energy Efficiency Sellers, who are expected to view the Reports as highly confidential.
-The Indicated Energy Efficiency Sellers may seek modifications to the protective agreement, including a potential request to limit the disclosure of the Reports to each other.
-The Indicated Energy Efficiency Sellers have or should have their own Reports.
+The Complaint includes a nonpublic and confidential Attachment C. A proposed protective agreement, primarily based on the Chief Administrative Law Judge's Model Protective Order, but modified to remove provisions related to oil pipelines and to take the form of an agreement, is included as Attachment A. The Protective Agreement substantively departs from the Model Protective Order by protecting from disclosure the release of confidential Reports to other Indicated Energy Efficiency Sellers.
+The Reports of Indicated Energy Efficiency Sellers are confidential.
+Disclosure of the Reports among competitors would be contrary to the public interest in competition.
+The Indicated Energy Efficiency Sellers have or should have their own Reports, but the Market Monitor will provide copies of an Indicated Energy Efficiency Seller's own Report upon request.